noramurakozy/SDA_web/index.md

 #### Crime dataset
 - Link to dataset: https://data.sfgov.org/api/views/tmnf-yvry/rows.csv?accessType=DOWNLOAD
-- The San Fransisco crime dataset is foreign no noone who has done the Social Data Analysis and Visualization course at DTU, it contains geo and time tagged data of all police activty in San Fransico from the year 2003 and into 2018, we however cut the year 2018 from our analysis as data capture was halted before the year was complete.
+The San Fransisco crime dataset is foreign no noone who has done the Social Data Analysis and Visualization course at DTU, it contains geo and time tagged data of all police activty in San Fransico from the year 2003 and into 2018, we however cut the year 2018 from our analysis as data capture was halted before the year was complete.
 Please note that while the dataset is often discussed as a crime data set, it it truly a dataset of all police interactions.
 Where some of those interactions are indeed crimes, many are not, so we will refer to total sums as interactions.

 ##### Overview of data
 - Now that the content has been mentioned here are some stats about the memory size of the dataset
   - The SF crime dataset totals to 538 MB, after cutting out 2018 the dataset contains 2084325 rows and 38 columns, containing all interactions from the 1st of January 2003 all the way t the 31st of December 2017, as mentioned before data collection was halted midway into 2018 so we cut that year out to do our analysis only on full years as many of our calculations are based on total numbers over the spanm of a whole year.

   - map of crimes?
 TODO how the fuck do I include a map?
-  - like this: (it won't render in the preview in edit mode, but only will be visible on the website)
-  <iframe src="./maps/name_of_the_map.html" width="100%" height="500px"></iframe>
+FOUND IT
+  <iframe src="./maps/map_crimes_all.html" width="100%" height="500px"></iframe> # this map wont work since it is to large.
+Do a picture with a good resolution instead?

 ##### Fundamental aspects of the data
 Categories